andychase/gbajs2/.github/ISSUE_TEMPLATE/bug_report.md

 ### 💡 Additional Context

 Anything else we should know?
-Logs, configs, or other details.
+Logs, configs, problematic files, or other details.

 ---